Maha Upanishad: History

 The date or author of Maha Upanishad is unknown, but Deussen considers it to be the most ancient of Vaishnava Upanishads attached to the Atharvaveda.

 Manuscripts of this text are also found titled as Mahopanishad.
 In the Telugu language anthology of 108 Upanishads of the Muktika canon, narrated by Rama to Hanuman, it is listed at number 61.
 In the collection of Upanishads under the title Oupanekhat, put together by Sultan Mohammed Dara Shikhoh in 1656, consisting of a Persian translation of 50 Upanishads and who prefaced it as the best book on religion, the Maha is listed at number 16.
 Dara Shikoh's collection was in the same order as found in Upanishad anthologies popular in north India.
 In the 52 Upanishads version of Colebrook this Upanishad is listed at 9.
 In the Bibliothica Indica edition of Narayana the Upanishad is also listed at 9 in his list of 52 Upanishads popular in South India.

 Contents

-The Upanishad presents Vishnu as the highest being, above Samkhya principles, above Shiva, and above Brahma.
-This Upanishadic text competes with Shaiva Upanishads, such as the Atharvashikha Upanishad and Atharvashiras Upanishad, which asserts Shiva as higher than Vishnu and Brahma.
-Both groups, however, use profusely reverential words in describing all three – Brahma, Vishnu and Shiva (or Maheshvara, Rudra), and identify them as manifestations of the same universal Atman-Brahman (ultimate reality).
+The Upanishad presents Vishnu as the highest being, above Samkhya principles, above Ishana, and above Brahma.
+This Upanishadic text competes with Shaiva Upanishads, such as the Atharvashikha Upanishad and Atharvashiras Upanishad, which asserts Shiva as higher than Rudra, Vishnu and Brahma.
+Both groups, however, use profusely reverential words in describing all three – Brahma, Vishnu and Rudra, and identify them as manifestations of the same universal Atman-Brahman (ultimate reality).